Husky Diseases: The Versatile Sled Dog – Breed Profile, Keeping and Care

 Eyes, fur and body structure

-The Husky is a Nordic beauty that impresses with its bright blue or multi-colored eyes.
-They have thick fur that is perfectly suited to the harsh winter conditions of their area of origin.
-Their double fur not only provides warmth, but also protection from cold and snow.
-Colors vary from pure white to black, gray and red to a variety of combinations.
+The Husky is a Nordic beauty, distinguished by its striking blue or multicolored eyes.
+They possess a dense coat perfectly adapted to the harsh winter conditions of their native habitat.
+Their double coat provides not only warmth but also protection from the cold and snow.
+Colors range from pure white through black, gray, and red to a multitude of combinations.

-Physically, Huskies are medium-sized, muscular and athletically built.
-With their slim but strong physique, they are able to cover long distances at high speeds.
+Huskies are medium-sized, muscular, and athletically built.
+Their lean yet powerful physique enables them to cover long distances at high speeds.

 Character and temperament

-Huskies are popular not only because of their looks, but also because of their lively and friendly personalities.
-They are gentle, intelligent and stubborn at the same time.
-Their independence sometimes makes them a challenge for inexperienced dog owners.
-What is particularly striking is their love of communication: Huskies often "talk" to their owners by making various sounds, from yelping to a kind of "singing".
+Huskies are popular not only for their appearance but also for their lively and friendly nature.
+They are gentle, intelligent, and also headstrong.
+Their independence can sometimes be a challenge for inexperienced dog owners.
+Their communicative nature is particularly striking: Huskies often "talk" to their owners by making various sounds, from howls to a kind of "singing.".

-A husky is a pack animal.
-Therefore, he really values the company of people and other dogs and needs a lot of social interaction.
+A Husky is a pack animal.
+Therefore, it greatly appreciates the company of humans and other dogs and needs a lot of social interaction.

-Huskies are born runners and have an irrepressible urge to move.
-In order to keep a husky in a species-appropriate manner, it is therefore essential to provide it with sufficient exercise.
-A simple walk is usually not enough as these dogs require intensive physical and mental exercise.
-Activities such as jogging, cycling or – for ambitious dog athletes – sleigh or chariot racing are ideal.
+Huskies are born runners with an irrepressible urge to move.
+Providing them with sufficient exercise is therefore essential for their well-being.
+A simple walk is usually not enough, as these dogs require intensive physical and mental stimulation.
+Ideal activities include jogging, cycling, or – for ambitious dog sports enthusiasts – sled or cart racing.

-A large property with a well-fenced garden offers additional opportunities to satisfy the husky's need for exercise.
-It should be noted that the Husky is a talented climber and digger.
+A large property with a well-fenced garden offers additional opportunities to satisfy a husky's need for exercise.
+It should be noted that huskies are talented climbers and diggers.
 The fence should therefore be high and sturdy enough to withstand an adventurous dog.

 Symptoms

-Hip dysplasia (HD) is an abnormal development of the hip joint that occurs particularly in larger dog breeds, but can also affect the Husky.
+Hip dysplasia (HD) is a malformation of the hip joint that occurs particularly in larger dog breeds, but can also affect Huskies.
 It manifests itself through the following symptoms:

 The diagnosis is usually made by: